conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 [IntelliJ](https://www.jetbrains.com/idea/download/) offers the most sophisticated development experience on Windows, matched only by Emacs - but if you're using Emacs, are you sure you wouldn't prefer OSX or Linux?
 I don't know much about Emacs and Clojure on Windows, but I know you'll want [Cider](https://github.com/clojure-emacs/cider) and some refactorings like [clj-refactor](https://github.com/clojure-emacs/clj-refactor.el).
 Special mention also goes to [LightTable](http://lighttable.com/), which is great at Clojure but not so much other things; given that Clojure development requires you to work with Java or JavaScript at some point, it doesn't cut the mustard for me.
 For now I'm assuming you're using IntelliJ.

+## Line endings and file encodings

+Don't forget to set your line endings to LF in File > Line separators, and set your file encoding to UTF-8 by going to Settings > Editor > File Encodings.
+That'll stop your non-Windows colleagues getting upset because their tools can't cope.
+Do this for every project, in particular try to remember to do this when you create a new one.
+I tend to create new projects from inside WSL to ensure this is correct.
+You can see what line endings you're using in the bottom right of Intellij's status bar.

 ## Cursive

 Clojure development in IntelliJ is made possible by the fantastic [Cursive](https://cursiveclojure.com/).
 Head over to the [Getting Started](https://cursiveclojure.com/userguide/) guide, which will explain how to download and install the IntelliJ plugin.

 ### Structural Editing